malikov/simple-angular-phonegap-facebook-app/README.md

-# A very simple app
+# A very simple app with the facebook sdk

 Simple app made using angular,phonegap, [onsenUI](http://onsenui.io/).